tymefighter/Compiler/project/Compiler/Important.md

 For now, we place the following restrictions on tiger code: -
     - Tiger Code needs to have a top level **let - in** block
-    - The let block must contain all function declarations
+    - The let block must contain all function declarations (and only function declarations).
+    - We do not support nested functions as of now.
     - The in block would be the "main" code of the program where the execution begins
     - There is no short-circuiting in if-statements